helendragon/SBI_Project/README.md

 </p>

 This program is able to properly fully reconstruct this complex with the interactions given as we can see in the image above. <br />
 Once we superpose the complex with the original structure, it can be seen that there nearly no differences between the 2 structures.
-If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.64 A, indicanting that they are very similar but they have some slight differences between them.
+If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.64 A, indicating that they are very similar but they have some slight differences between them.

-### Example 3 - Proteosome (4r3o)
+### Example 3 - Proteasome (4r3o)

-This example corresponds to the proteosome (PDB: 4r3o).
+This example corresponds to the proteasome (PDB: 4r3o).
 The input provided has all the interactions of the proteins.
-The proteosome is formed by 14 pairs of components.  <br />
+The proteasome is formed by 14 pairs of components.  <br />
 To obtain the complex we would do:

     complexbuilder -i /intputs/proteosome